harjas-kaur/CS204_Project/README.md

 * syntax checking can be improved.
 * the original file is modified during the compilation. it is later resoted and taken care of in the script which   compiles all the stuff.
 * bulky code.
+# INSTRUCTIONS FOR BRANCH PREDICTOR
+the final branch predictor code is in the folder "old".
+Compile main.c with the assembler trace in trace.txt.
+Due to array use it can work on a maximum of around 20,000 lines.
+By using compiler flags it can be extended upto 80,000.
+Better Algorithms can be used.